ryemislam/single-gpu-passthrough-wiki/1)-Preparations.md

+**Warming This wiki is intended for experienced linux users.**

 **Warning your configuration and mine can be differ.
 Therefore, take all the steps with a grain of salt and do not blindly copy-paste the values that I am setting in various configuration files.**

-**Warning this guide doesn't work with 1st generation ryzen 5 CPU's.**

 **Warning you're GPU has to support UEFI.**